franciscop/polystore/readme.md

 - **Session Storage** `sessionStorage` (fe): persist the data in the browser's sessionStorage
 - **Cookies** `"cookie"` (fe): persist the data using cookies
 - **LocalForage** `localForage` (fe): persist the data on IndexedDB
-- **Redis Client** `redisClient` (be): persist the data in the Redis instance that you connect to
 - **FS File** `new URL('file:///...')` (be): store the data in a single JSON file
+- **Redis Client** `redisClient` (be): use the Redis instance that you connect to
-- (WIP) **Cloudflare KV** `env.KV_NAMESPACE` (be): use Cloudflare's KV store
+- **Cloudflare KV** `env.KV_NAMESPACE` (be): use Cloudflare's KV store
 - (WIP) **Consul KV** `new Consul()` (fe+be): use Hashicorp's Consul KV store (https://www.npmjs.com/package/consul#kv)

-I build this library to be used as a "building block" of other libraries, so that _your library_ can accept many cache stores effortlessly!
-It's isomorphic (Node.js and the Browser) and tiny (1~2KB).
+I made this library to be used as a "building block" of other libraries, so that _your library_ can accept many cache stores effortlessly!
+It's isomorphic (Node.js and the Browser) and tiny (~2KB).
 For example, let's say you create an API library, then you can accept the stores from your client:

 ```js
 import MyApi from "my-api";